prrao87/patent-classification/README.md

 Running this trainer instance could potentially help the model generalize better to unseen vocabulary, although initial results show that it might not be necessary.

 #### Additional experiments with transformers
-Another thing to study regarding the classifier's real-world performance would be the effect of more balanced training data on classifier performance on a much larger sample of unseen data.
+Another thing to study regarding the transformer model's real-world performance would be the effect of more balanced training data on classification performance from a much larger sample of unseen data.
 This can be done by scraping and obtaining more patent data over multiple months for the minority classes ("D" and "E"), so that the model sees a larger vocabulary over a longer time period, allowing it to generalize better.

 Happy training!